xpdota/triggevent-site/pages/Dragonsong-Triggers.md

 There is a weak aura that appears while Akh Morn is casting that shows which has higher HP if one of them is too high.

-There is also an automarker for the Wroth Flames.
+There is also an automarker for Wroth Flames (both the stacking flame and spreading flame portions).
 To enable it, go to Plugin Settings > DSR Automarks.
 Configuring the automarks works the same as UWU - see [Titan Jails](Titan-Jail.md).
 There are some additional settings specific to Wroth:

 ![Dragonsong Wroth Flames Automarker Configuration](DSR-am-config.png)